Labvanced Eye Tracking

 Let’s take a closer look at the process and how eye tracking is handled.

-• First, as established previously, we get a webcam image and we run a face detection algorithm (to create a mesh around the facial features).
+First, as established previously, we get a webcam image and we run a face detection algorithm (to create a mesh around the facial features).
 This is all happening really quickly and in real time on the user’s device, not on remote servers.

-• The tradeoff between doing things in real time and on the user’s device is that that means we are working with finite resources allotted by the user’s computer/device capabilities.
+The tradeoff between doing things in real time and on the user’s device is that that means we are working with finite resources allotted by the user’s computer/device capabilities.
 However, let it be noted that there is a way around this with post-hoc processing.

-While real time processing is done with limited resources, there are some strong advantages to doing this, such as:
+While real-time processing is done with limited resources, there are some strong advantages to doing this, such as:

-Key Features of Labvanced’s Online Eye Tracking
+Key Features of Labvanced’s Webcam Eye Tracking

-• Virtual Chin Rest: During eye tracking experiments, a face mesh is created over the user’s face.
+Virtual Chin Rest: During eye tracking experiments, a face mesh is created over the user’s face.
 Before an experiment begins, the participant must align the mesh that appears over their face with a target meat.
 This created a virtual chin rest that ensures the participant stays within an acceptable zone.
 When the participant moves away from the chin rest, the task is interrupted and the participant is asked to realign with the virtual chin rest.
 Try it out yourself here.

 Learn more about the virtual chinrest in this video:

-Sample Data and Metrics from Eye Tracking
+Sample Data and Metrics from Webcam Eye Tracking

 Eye tracking produces many different metrics which are then used for data analysis and drawing conclusions about your experimental question.
+This data heavily relies on gaze location, ie. the x- and y-coordinates of gaze.

 The majority of these metrics are generated during the data analysis stage, after data collection.
 The basis of these metrics is gaze measurements.
 If you know the gaze position point at any given time, you can calculate the remaining metrics.